ntls-io/ntc-smart-contract-mvp/README.md

 # Smart Contract Calls

 ## General Calls
+These are general calls made to your sandboxed algorand lockchain using the `goal` cli.
+Please enter the sandbox to execute these commands.
 ### See global variables of smart contract
 ```txt
 goal app read --global --app-id $APP_ID --guess-format